Xhinsoo/mongooseBasic/mongoose.md

 Syntax to run:
 node -i -e "$(<index.js)" //this lets us run js code (i.e object) on node, then we use the method save() to send it over to mongoDB.

+//insertMany() returns a promise, and directly sends data to MongodDB.
+So we do not have to use save() method in node.
+However, when we instantiate single class we have to use save() method to send JS obj to DB.

+//find() takes time to search for result.
+So we can use CB(), however it is not ideal.
+The results of find() method is called mongoose query, although not a promise, it is a thenable object.
+So we can chain .then.

+ .exec() method gives us full promise.
+It gives you better stack trace, so we can debug better by seeing what went wrong.

+db.movies.find() gives us whole of info, however we are only interested in specific data.
+So we can attach .then and print data.
+Movie.find().then(data=> console.log(data))

+Movie.find({year: {$gts:1990}}).then(data=>console.log(data))

+Movie.findById() //commonly used method in express